 General Information about the Museum

 Next to the Council Hall, there is the outer treasury.
-Today this building is functioning as an exhibition hall for ceremonial costumes and weapons.
+Today, this building functions as an exhibition hall for ceremonial costumes and weapons.
 Opposite Divan and Treasury, there are the kitchens of the palace.
 Once hosting nearly 2000 people, it is one of the most significant sections of the building.
-Today the biggest Chinese porcelain collection outside of China in the world is in this palace kitchens.
+Today, the biggest Chinese porcelain collection outside of China is in these palace kitchens.

 Opposite the room of religious relics is the Imperial Treasury.
-The Treasury has 4 rooms and the rule about taking pictures is the same as the room of holy relics.
-The treasury highlights are Spoon-makers Diamond, Topkapi Dagger, the gold throne of The Ottoman Sultan, and many more.
+The Treasury has four rooms, and taking pictures is not allowed here either.
+The treasury highlights include the Spoon-makers Diamond, the Topkapi Dagger, the gold throne of The Ottoman Sultan, and many more treasures.

 Harem Section of the Palace